Next James Bond Odds: Boyle Now Favored to Be the Next Bond

 Despite earning critical acclaim across several recent projects, the tall Englishman lacks the resume the studio may be looking for in choosing their franchise anchor.
 His earlier price was inflated by his inclusion on the rumoured shortlist, but with the market now adjusting, he's drifted to a more reasonable number that better reflects his current profile.

-Dickinson is a talented actor that is appreciated within the niche of film circles, but the Bond brand demands more than acting potential.
+Dickinson is a talented actor who is appreciated within the niche of film circles, but the Bond brand demands more than acting potential.
 With a role in Sam Mendes’ four Beatles films now on his plate, Dickinson could complicate his availability if Amazon wants to break ground on this long-term franchise right away.

 Jacob Elordi (+2500)

-At just 27, Jacob Elordi is not only one of the youngest on this list, but also the only Australian being seriously considered, though its worth mentioning the franchise has gone Down Under before with the casting of George Lazenby.
-While a talented actor, his casting and body of work typically leans more towards romantic drama roles than anything resembling a spy thriller.
+At just 27, Jacob Elordi is not only one of the youngest on this list, but also the only Australian being seriously considered, though it's worth mentioning the franchise has gone Down Under before with the casting of George Lazenby.
+While a talented actor, his casting and body of work typically lean more towards romantic drama roles than anything resembling a spy thriller.
 He has built his reputation through roles in Euphoria and Saltburn but has been pivoting to auteur-driven projects, starring as Del Toro’s Frankenstein later this year.

 Tom Holland (+2500)